axonops/documentation/docs/installation/axon-dash/configure_nginx.md

 # Configure Nginx

+AxonOps Dashboard does not support SSL/TLS and needs to be fronted by Nginx.

-Setting up SSL/TLS connection to AxonServer
+Setting up SSL/TLS connection to AxonOps Dashboarb/UI

 ## Installing Nginx